Prepare for your upcoming adventure

 Your financial aid may be affected in various ways by your leave of absence for semester programs, depending on the length of your leave, the reason for it, and the type of leave you have.

-Any University of Lynchburg financial aid does not travel with you.
+Any University of Lynchburg financial aid does not travel with you if you are not participating in an exchange program with a sister university.
 There are several loans and scholarships available for financial aid, including scholarships from study abroad service providers, or through other accredited institutions.

 Contact the Solutions Center if you receive financial aid of any kind.
 A financial aid officer will tell you about re-applying for aid when you return to the University of Lynchburg, about notifying lenders of any student loans you may have, and other information pertinent to your financial aid.